kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Prologue
 _A separate introductory section of a literary, dramatic, or musical work._

-InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive for students of all learning capabilities to
+InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive  and at the same time very effective in engaging students of diverse learning capabilities.

+A comparison screenshot is presented below, which again serves to differentiates the three sorting algorithms.
+The same unsorted list has been used as the test case, and the curious student will want to trace how the unsorted list becomes so
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwODYzMjQyNywtMjAwMzU0MjM5MSw1ND
+eyJoaXN0b3J5IjpbMTMxNTA3NTkwNCwtMjAwMzU0MjM5MSw1ND
 kyNzkyODAsMjc2MzAyNTcxLDI2NzA0ODcwMCwtMTE5MDQzMDY1
 MSwtMTM1OTE3MzQxMCwtMzA2ODQ5ODMyLDQ5NTQ0Nzk0NiwxNj
 QwMTkxNDkzLDE1NTMzMDM5MjEsLTE1OTAwMDI2MSwtMTQ1ODk3